sisoe24/hammerspoon-vscode/README.md

 | `Hammerspoon: Generate Spoon Documentation`     | `hammerspoon.generateSpoonDoc`    | Generate `docs.json` for current spoon |
 | `Hammerspoon: Update completion documentation`  | `hammerspoon.updateDatabase`      | Generate new completion data           |

-- `Reload Hammerspoon configuration`
+### 1.3.1.
+Notes

-  Reload the Hammerspoon internal configuration.
-It can also be accessed via a button in the Editor Toolbar.
-(Requires `hs.ipc`.
-See [Requirements](#16-requirements))
+- Reloading the Hammerspoon configuration can also be accessed via a button in the Editor Toolbar.

   ![HsReload](images/hsReload.gif)

-- `Create Spoon`

-  Create a Spoon template in the Spoons directory.
-If the Spoon directory is not present in workspace root, will show an error.

-- `Generate Spoon Documentation`

-  Generate documentation for the `init.lua` spoon file.
-(Requires `hs.ipc`.
-See [Requirements](#16-requirements))

-- `Update completion documentation`

-  Update the internal database for code suggestions.
+- The Spoon template will be created in the `Hammerspoon: Spoons: Path` configuration value which defaults to `.hammerspoon/Spoons`.
+- When generating documentation for the Spoon, editor current active file must be a `init.lua` for the command to appear.

 ## 1.4.
 Extension settings

-- `Hammerspoon: Spoons Extra Documentation` - `hammerspoon.spoon.extraDocumentation`
+- `Spoons: Extra Documentation` - `hammerspoon.spoon.extraDocumentation`

   In order to generate the extra documentation (HTML/Markdown), you need to have access to the Hammerspoon source code repository with its python dependency.